lelkouss/power-outages-analysis/README.md

 - ### Univariate Analysis:
   1. **Pie Chart -- Distribution of Outage Causes in Dataset**
-  - This plot shows the distribition of outage causes within our dataset.
+  - This plot shows the distribution  of outage causes within our dataset.
 It shows that there is a large percentage of outages caused by severe weather, almost 2/3, followed by intentional attack and system operability disruptions, making up almost 1/4 combined.
   - This helps us answer our initial question since it addresses the proportion of causes behind outages, which may affect duration.

   - <iframe